 God never grows tired or weary, He gives strength to the weary and increases the power of the weak.
 Those who hope in the Lord will renew their strength.
 (Isaiah 40) I am a weak woman and I only want to be weaker because my strength is in the Lord.
 It is when I am weak that God is strong and I can do all things through Christ who gives me strength.
 (Phil 4:13)

-I don’t know who used to be my female models, maybe the Suffragettes, Rosa Park, maybe Hilary Clinton or Simone de Beauvoir, maybe my mum.
+I don’t know who used to be my female models, maybe Rosa Park, maybe Hilary Clinton, maybe my mum.

-We have a lot a female icons in the West but from now on Syrian women are my heroes.
+We have a lot a female icons in the West but now I see that it is in the weaknesses that we see the true heroes.